lsunncy/lsunncy/README.md

 i like talking to people sometimes except i don't really come online. please be my friend

+i dont cuss but i dont mind if you do. sometimes impedes conversation because i like cant say stuff (or more accurately choose not to)

 my tumblr has a better layout and more information please go check it out

 i get really dependent on other people sorry in advance if i int too much